mathieulagrange/expLanes/demo/clusteringData/README.txt

-% This is the README for the experiment clusteringDemo
+% This is the README for the experiment clusteringData

-% Created on 22-Nov-2013 by lagrange
+% Created on 08-Oct-2015 by lagrange

 % Purpose: